Note

 Make sure that the Mono framework of version 6.8 or higher is pre-installed.

-6. The application can be started by running 'mono psh.exe' with parameters or by running the one-line psh script with parameters.
+4. The application can be started by running 'mono psh.exe -s <connectonName>' with parameters or by running the one-line psh script with parameters.

-The text of psh normally includes the call to the wrapper mono (that allows running .NET binary executables on other OS) and the database connection name (e.g., dev):
+The text of the script psh normally includes the call to the wrapper mono (that allows running .NET binary executables on other OS) and the database connection name (e.g., dev) and "$@", which passes the commands to PersephoneShell:

 A typical command using psh to start PersephoneShell would be just: